dmattp/nylabind/README.md

 # Objective

-Nylabind provides a set of library bindings which are compatible with the Nylon/Luabind framework.
+Nylabind provides a set of Lua bindings for C/C++ libraries which are compatible with the Nylon/Luabind framework.

 Currently provided are bindings for: